-To move towards the overall goal of living life well with resilience, a recovery focus, and freedom from addiction harm, this strategy has two service directions (life-course care and people-based care), supported by three enabling directions (information intelligence; quality and safety; and commissioning) (Figure 19).
+To move towards the overall goal of living life well with resilience, a recovery focus, and freedom from addiction harm, this strategy has two service directions (life-course care and people-based care), supported by three enabling directions (information intelligence; quality and safety; and commissioning).
+This is summarised in Figure 2, earlier in the document on page 11.